How much does the Netherlands pay into the EU budget and how much does it receive?

 The Netherlands and the EU budget

 The Netherlands has been a ‘net contributor’ since the mid-1990s.
-This means that the Netherlands contributes more to the EU than it receives.
+It pays more to the EU than it receives from it.

 For further information, see a study on this subject published by Statistics Netherlands in 2016